remkoboschker/shop/design/notes.md

 Choose to separate actions into separate urls to make command query concerns clear.
 Also it leads to an obvious interactions flow for small screens.

 I did not manage to get Yadda or Cucumber to work with Protractor.
 Got close, but time was too short.

+Look into animations

+And angularfire2 caching

+close firebase access and validate